Food aggression

 By: Gillian Daniels – Trainer at New Dawn Animal Behavior Center Clearwater, Florida

-Things like anxiety, being in a new home, a new baby, addition of another dog or pet can increase these behaviors, or cause them to appear seemingly spontaneously.
+Things like anxiety, being in a new home, a new baby, or the addition of another dog or pet can increase these behaviors or cause them to appear seemingly spontaneously.
 Dogs that lack confidence in other aspects of their lives tend to be resource guarders.

 It’s very important to understand that resource guarding takes a decent amount of time to modify with most dogs.
 Patience is key.